eda-ricercatore/gulyas-scripts/notes/skill-set.md

 	- You will also work closely with our data scientists to make sure our customers have the necessary tools to perform high quality data integrations by building out the Machine Learning and AI infrastructure for entity resolution, automated data mapping, predictive analytics, and risk analysis.
 	- As a Software Engineer Intern you will work with a mentor to improve storage, compute, privacy, security, and compliance features necessary to support the operational workflows that help people get the assistance they need.
 + skill set:
-	- You will help to ensure great quality of Tesla’s Autopilot software for current and next generation vehicle programs and working towards Tesla’s vision of fully autonomous vehicles.
+	- You will help to ensure great quality of Tesla's Autopilot software for current and next generation vehicle programs and working towards Tesla's vision of fully autonomous vehicles.
 You will be contributing to the implementation of the software system that processes inputs from a variety of vehicle sensors, evaluates possible vehicle strategies/trajectories, and automate safe control of the vehicle.
 	- Demonstrate good understanding of software fundamentals including software design, algorithm development, data structures, code modularity, and maintainability.
 	- Experience developing embedded firmware in C for safety-critical applications in production environments.
 	- Assess the system for failure modes and design resilient and redundant mechanisms to protect against those failures.